gowrav/gowrav.github.io/_posts/2020-07-17-I-am-growing.md

 I handled my rejection well., and apologized for my destructive thinking with my ex.

+I have the power of Rejection for good by accepting it first hand.

+I have understood the importance of home making as an ultimate job while all other jobs are helping to fulfill the prime one.

 I am getting good at responding without emotional overflow where I can be humble and open without giving up myself.

 I have learnt to not raise my words when in a conversation and argument.